34th Street–Herald Square station: Gimbels passageway

 There was once an out-of-system passageway under 33rd Street, which ran to Pennsylvania Station, one block west.
 The passageway was called the "Gimbels passageway" because it was next to the basements of the Gimbels department store and the Hotel Pennsylvania.
 The passageway was designed by McKim, Mead & White and constructed by the George A. Fuller Company.
 The Gimbels passageway opened on May 29, 1920, after one and a half years of construction.
 It measured 800 ft long by 18 ft wide.
 The south wall of the passageway originally contained 25 storefront windows, four entrances to the Gimbels store, and two entrances to the hotel.
 The north wall included 74 spaces for advertisements.

 Over the years, the entrances to the Gimbels store and the Hotel Pennsylvania were closed.
 During the 1970s and 1980s, the New York City Subway had high rates of crime, as did the rest of the city; the passageway similarly experienced high crime rates.
-This passageway was closed in 1986 after an epidemic of sexual assaults, and passengers now must walk at street level to connect to the commuter railroads and Amtrak.
+This passageway was closed in 1986, and passengers now must walk at street level to connect to the commuter railroads and Amtrak.
 A real estate developer, Vornado Realty Trust, proposed in 2010 to reopen the passageway as part of the development of the 15 Penn Plaza office tower.